 The full form of CMA is Certified Management Accountant and students will only need to clear one level for obtaining this degree whereas the full form of CIMA is the Chartered Institute of Management Accountants and the students pursuing this course will need to clear three levels for obtaining the degree of this course.

-CMA vs CIMA – What Should be Your Choice?
-CMA exam and CIMA certification hold such lucrative opportunities for management professionals abroad that often it leaves many confused what to pursue.
+CMA exam and CIMA certification hold such lucrative opportunities for management professionals abroad that often it leaves many confused about what to pursue.
 We help you understand the differences because we understand how difficult it is to build a career as a management professional.
-Just read on…
+Just read on.

 Below is the flow of the article –

-- What is Chartered Institute of Management Accountants (CIMA)?
+What is the Chartered Institute of Management Accountants (CIMA)?